ipgmvq/nodeweightedbudget/README.md

 weights[0] = prize_to_cost[0] = 0
 ```

+# Installation

+The package can be installed as usual in Python: with `pip install nodeweightedbudget` command.

 # How to use

 The package has only one class that is expected to be used: `nodeweightedbudget.Graph(prizes, weights, budget)`.
 The expected workflow is the following: